Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 Attend the Symphony

 The Boston Symphony Orchestra is a cultural staple of the city, and what could make you feel more cultured and refined than attending one of its concerts?
-Dress up in your best, grab a cocktail at one of the city’s many terrific bars, and then settle in for a riveting performance and romantic evening in Boston.
+Definitely one of the more fancy things to do on this list, dress up in your best, grab a cocktail at one of the city’s many terrific bars, and then settle in for a riveting performance and romantic evening in Boston.

 Relax With a Couples Spa Treatment